Adult Content: This website contains content which is only suitable for audiences 18+, All procedures contain risks, read more here

 Implant Profile

-Generally, the lower-profile implants aim to give a more natural look.
+Generally, lower-profile implants aim to give a more natural look.
 Our doctors will discuss with you the type of ‘look’ that you would like to achieve and they will a take chest measurements to help you decide on the width and height of the implant needed.

 Implant Size